vs26625/Student2/index.md

 ---

 # Varnika's Home Page
 Hello!
 My name name is Varnika (she/her) and this is my home page!
+For more about me, you can [click here]() for a photo album of me!

 # My Partners!